Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Asymptotic Properties

 \subsection{Consistency}

 This section establishes the asymptotic properties of the MS estimator proposed in Section \ref{Sec:Estimation}.
-Since objective functions (\ref {eq:Qn1}) and (\ref{eq:Qn2}) are symmetric, it suffices to only investigate the estimator $\hat{\theta}_{n}$ obtained from maximizing objective function (\ref{eq:Qn1}) requiring the support of $z_{2}$ to be unbounded above.
+Given that objective functions (\ref {eq:Qn1}) and (\ref{eq:Qn2}) are symmetric, it suffices to only investigate the estimator $\hat{\theta}_{n}$ obtained from maximizing objective function (\ref{eq:Qn1}) requiring the support of $z_{2}$ to be unbounded above.
 The derivation for $\hat{\theta}_{n}$ associated with objective functions (\ref {eq:Qn2}) or (\ref{eq:Qn}) is analogous.
+Additionally, for the sake of simplicity, we focus on the case where $\xi_{31}=z_{31}$ in Assumption A3.

 To ensure the consistency of $\hat{\theta}_n$, we need additional technical conditions.

 \begin{assumptionp}{B} For all $t\in \mathcal{T}$, the following conditions hold:

 \begin{enumerate} \item[B1] The data $\{y_{i0},y_{i}^{T},x_{i}^{T},z_{i}^{T}\}_{i=1}^{n}$ are i.i.d. across $i$.